Kid Friendly Tour in Pompeii

 As ever, we put health and safety first.
 Since the first wave of the Covid-19 pandemic, all of our tours comply with the necessary safety and security regulations as per local guidelines.
 As long as the Covid-19 emergency persists, here what you can expect during your tour:

-Social Distancing – Appropriate distance between guide and clients during the tour in accordance with government guidelines.
+Social Distancing during the tour in accordance with government guidelines.

-Guest Guidelines – Clients are expected to bring their own facemask and are required to wear them for the duration of the tour.
+Guest Guidelines – All participants who are over 6 years old are required to bring their own FFP2 facemask and wear them for the duration of the tour (wearing masks is mandatory both outdoors and indoors).

-Temperature checks will also take place at tour venues; if your temperature is above 37.5°C (99.5° F) you will not be able to attend the tour.
+Temperature checks will also take place at tour venues; if your temperature is above 37.5°C (99.5° F) you will unfortunately not be able to attend the tour.
+For more information, including specifics associated with requirements and restrictions associated with travel to and within Italy, read the following Covid-19 updates or consult the Italian embassy in your country.